front-end-foundations/session3/README.md

 }
 ```

-Create a script tag at the bottom of the document and add:
+Create a script tag at the bottom of `index.html` and add:

 ```html
 <script>